frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section1-exercise1.md

 ### Video Tutorial

-Let's create our first box tubes in Onshape.
-We'll be using the 'extrude' tool in order to do this.
+Inside of the document you copied and navigated through previously, follow along with this video to create your box tubes and finish the exercise.
+The `extrude` tool will be introduced through this.

 <center><iframe width="560" height="315" src="https://www.youtube.com/embed/FdD1BTQndEo" frameborder="0" allowfullscreen></iframe></center>